Tech-at-DU/ACS-4931-Testing-and-Architecture/lab/refactoring/readme.md

 # Lab: Refactoring

 In this series of exercises, we practice various refactoring techniques.
-You may also want to run pylint on this script to find any pep8 compliance issues.
+You may want to run pylint on this script to find any pep8 compliance issues.
 Fix as much as issues you can.

 ## Exercise 1: 'Extract Method' Technique